sendemina/sen-portfolio/README.md

 ## PROJECTS

-## I. Archery Game.
+## I. Inlandish WIP
-This is a simple 3D game of interactions I made in Unity utilizing an interwoven structure of interactions.
-The player has a health and stamina bar, and can target an ever approaching enemy and shoot it with an arrow from their bow.
-This project demonstrates my experience with Unity as well as Blender, since I modeled and rigged all the assets. https://github.com/sendemina/MTEC2120_Final
+Complex simulation of a village, made in Unity.
+People choose their professions, fulfill their needs, and pass down their knowledge to the little ones, creating their own culture in the meantime.

 ## II.
 Seasons, interactive visualization.
 A multi-scene interactive visualization I coded in Processing, which includes several UI features like painting clouds, changing hues, cycling through the seasons, controlling the wind, and others.